 The 2019 Annual Report is provided to Wilkes-Barre City Council, stakeholders of downtown Wilkes-Barre, and the public pursuant to Section 9, (1) and (2), of the Pennsylvania Neighborhood Improvement District Act of 2000.

 On August 1, 2007, the Downtown Wilkes-Barre Business Improvement District (DWBBID) began providing supplementary place management, place marketing, and economic development services to the properties and businesses of Downtown Wilkes-Barre.

 Following extensive discussion and planning, the DWBBID was created by City Council ordinance following the requirements of the Commonwealth of Pennsylvania’s Neighborhood Improvement District Act.
 The DWBBID was renewed in 2012 and in 2018.
 Its current term expires on December 31, 2028.

 The Diamond City Partnership, a 501C3 nonprofit corporation, manages the DWBBID, which serves an area extending from Academy Street in the south to North Street in the north.
 Downtown Wilkes-Barre’s property and business owners are all partners in the DWBBID: their collective investment makes it possible for the DWBBID to provide these services, and to create a cleaner, safer, and more vibrant Downtown.

-Each year, an independent accountant’s audit is prepared, provided to the City Clerk and the PA Department of Community & Economic Development, and made publicly available.
-See the full 2018 document, performed by Lawrence Cable & Company, LLP, Certified Public Accountants.
+Each year, an independent accountant’s audit report is prepared, provided to the City Clerk and the PA Department of Community & Economic Development, and made publicly available.
+See the full 2019 document, performed by Lawrence Cable & Company, LLP, Certified Public Accountants.